clearlinux/swupd-client/docs/swupd.1.rst

 format the installed version of ``swupd`` understands.
 For more information about how these artifacts are generated see ``mixer``\(1) and ``os-format``\(7).

+The ``swupd`` tool can also manage 3rd-party content, this allows users to install, remove, and update bundles from 3rd-party repositories.

 OPTIONS
 =======